Business development and Innovation: The policy perspective MSB335

 Knowledge of important discussions and opposing viewpoints on policies for innovation and business development.

 Students will be able to:

 Communicate, such as leading a discussion supporting, opposing and presenting a policies strategy and arguments.

 Present and critically assess different scholarly theories and hypotheses, as well as strategy and/or policy statements.

-Formulating policy statements and arguments to initialise a discussion
+Formulate policy statements and arguments to initialise a discussion.

 Required prerequisite knowledge